Tempudon/nasfaq-tools/README.md

 Results table shows Holo name, percent difference from previous day, views gained today, views gained yesterday, views gained two days ago, and average views for the past week.

+<b>Usage:</b>

+Download .ipynb file and import into Google Colab
+Run all anytime after 0:00 UTC for results for following adjustment
+Check results in the tables at the bottom, make your own informed decisions based on the data, current trends (oversell/buy), and future streams/events

 <b>TO-DO:</b>

 Fix issue where days with negative views don't display correct percent difference